Twig6943/AffinityOnLinux/README.md

 [Written Guide 📕](https://github.com/Twig6943/AffinityOnLinux/tree/main/Guides)

-This guide helps you Step by step by hand using Heroic Games launcher
+This guide helps you Step by step by hand using Bottles/Heroic Games launcher.

 ### Misc